dani-lbnl/ImageXD_2017/README.md

 # Welcome to ImageXD 2017 exercise using Azure

-This site provides link to the image files to be used during Azure activities led by Vani Mandava, Director, Data Science Outreach at Microsoft Research.
+This site provides explanations and links to the image files needed for Azure-centric activities led by Vani Mandava, Director, Data Science Outreach at Microsoft Research.

-## The data
+## What: classify abstract samples into 2 classes

 Dataset consists of two classes, containg 2,000 files each, separated in 2 folders.
 Each file represents a sample obtained from simulation of a scattering pattern, which produces an image that can be very abstract to non-beamline scientists.

+## Where:

+## When:

+## How:
 ```markdown
 Syntax highlighted code block